Rahmatabad Mound

-The Rahmatabad Mound or the Rahmatabad Tepe (5th millennium BC) is one of the most historically significant settlements on the Marvdasht plain, Persia (Iran) measuring 115 m in length, 75 m in width, and 4.5 m in height.
-The mound sits at the edge of the fertile Kamin plain (near the town of Sadat Shahr) at the southerly end of the Bolaghi gorge.
+The Rahmatabad Mound or the Rahmatabad Tepe (تپه رحمت آباد, 5th millennium BC) is one of the most historically significant settlements on the Marvdasht plain, Iran, measuring 115 m in length, 75 m in width, and 4.5 m in height.
+The mound sits at the edge of the fertile Kamin plain (near the town of Saadat Shahr) at the southerly end of the Tangeh Bolaghi.

 Background

 On 5 June 2005, a team of Iranian and foreign archaeologists began a new phase of excavations at the mound, which is located near Pasargadae in the Marvdasht region.
-The team, made up of Iranian experts and a number of U.S. archaeologists from Binghamton University, has been tasked with saving the artifacts and gathering information from the ancient site, which is threatened by road construction and the canals that will transport water from the Sivand Dam, which is scheduled to become operational at the ancient site of Tang-e Bolaghi in March.
+The team, made up of Iranian experts and a number of U.S. archaeologists from Binghamton University, has been tasked with saving the artifacts and gathering information from the ancient site, which is threatened by road construction and the canals that will transport water from the Sivand Dam, which is scheduled to become operational at the ancient site of Tangeh Bolaghi in March.
 The team also plans to revise the dating of the region through exact stratigraphy and to carry out palynological and phytological studies on the region.

 "Since it is the most important mound in the area and quite close to Persepolis, any exploration in Rahmat-Abad could possibly render answers to our raft of questions on the way people lived their lives and built their dwellings." said Mohammad Hassan Talebian, head of the Pasargadae and Parse project.

 Geography

-Marvdasht is located in the north of Shiraz & it has a cold weather in the hilly areas and moderate climate in other regions.
-Archeological excavations have shown that millenniums before Darius decided to choose the plains of Rahmat Mount for the construction of the majestic Persepolis Palaces, civilized populations had been living in the Marvdasht Plains.
-The ruins of Estakhr and Persepolis demonstrate a part of history of this city.

 Located 140 kilometers north of Shiraz, the provincial capital of Fars, Rahmatabad Tepe is one of the most significant ancient sites in the Marvdasht region.
+It has a cold climate in the hilly areas and a moderate climate in its other regions.

+Archaeological excavations have shown that civilized populations had been living in the Marvdasht Plains millenniums before Darius the Great decided to construct Persepolis in the plains of Rahmat mountain.
+The ruins of Istakhr and Persepolis demonstrate a part of history of this city.